riceissa/issarice.com/wiki/mealsquares.md

 Overall I was impressed with MealSquares and might order some myself at some point.

 In March 2022, I ordered a sample pack of 10 MealSquares.

+I've noticed that at least in the batch I received, the chocolate chips are mostly at the bottom, so microwaving right side up results in a lot of the chocolate melting onto the plate (and then drying on the plate, which makes it hard to scrape off to eat).
+So I have been microwaving and eating it upside down, and this works well.

+Multiple people online say MealSquares are dry, but I haven't really felt this myself.
+I do sip water while eating it, but not any more than for other foods.